 These metrics show the number of users or visitors a digital product receives each day (DAU), week (WAU), or month (MAU).
 A unique visitor makes at least one visit to a webpage in a specific time frame.
 Mobile applications, online games, websites, and social networks are all subject to this KPI.

-One way engagement metrics can give you a more detailed look at the performance of your business is by comparing daily active users with monthly active users to determine the retention or "sticking" of your customers.
+One way customer engagement metrics can give you a more detailed look at the performance of your business is by comparing daily active users with monthly active users to determine the retention or "sticking" of your customers.

 The DAU/MAU ratio indicates the number of monthly customers interacting with your product or service in one day.
 The formula looks like this: DAU/MAU = The number of daily active users / the number of monthly active users.